 - Ores, slag, ash: $481.3 million (Down by -25.6%)

 - Woodpulp: $300.6 million (Up by 14.5%)

 - Rubber, rubber articles: $300.5 million (Up by 90.1%)

 - Clothing, accessories (not knit or crochet): $191.7 million (Up by 42.7%)

 - Wood: $113 million (Reversing a -$36 million deficit)

 - Footwear: $98.9 million (Up by 51.1%)

-Laos has highly positive net exports in the international trade of copper, precious-metal, iron, tin, zinc or lead ores and concentrates.
-In turn, these cashflows indicate Laos’s strong competitive advantages under the copper plus the ores, slag and ash category.
+Laos has highly positive net exports in the international trade of electrical energy and, to a less extent, lignite.
+In turn, these cashflows indicate Laos’ competitive advantages under the mineral fuels-related category.